eskylake/poler/README.md

 namespace App\views\example;
 ?>

-// All og the front codes must be written here :)
+// All of the front codes must be written here :)
 ```

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)